rombrew/phobia/doc/HighFrequencyInjection.md

 	(pmc) reg pm.config_HFI_WAVETYPE 2

-Note that in HFI operation it is possible to detect only direction of the rotor flux axis but not its orientation or flux polarity.
+Note on HFI operation it is possible to detect only direction of the rotor flux axis but not its orientation or flux polarity.
+So you should bootstrap from forced alignment or flux observer estimate.

 ## Permanent injection